Lorraine Ziff

 She is married to insurance broker Laurence F. Ziff and is the mother of the actor and model Matthew Ziff.
 She and her husband, who has previously served as a trustee of the Garden State Cancer Center, are philanthropically active in raising money for cancer research.
-Ziff is also a licensed psycho-therapist, a skill which she has indicated can come in handy on the set.
+Ziff is also a licensed psychotherapist, a skill which she has indicated can come in handy on the set.